Skip to main content

 It Takes a Team

 New York-based programs will offer a variety of training opportunities and conferences, including fellowships for doctors to spend several months at Mount Sinai, where collaboration is key.
 “It takes a great team to provide a superior patient experience,” notes Dr. Adams.
 “It’s not just a single surgeon.
-Visiting doctors will have a chance to observe our integrated approach to patient care, which is an essential component of our success.”
+Visiting doctors have a chance to observe our integrated approach to patient care, which is an essential component of our success.”
 Mount Sinai’s mitral valve team includes echo-cardiographers, anesthesiologists, intensivists, physicians from a number of other specialties, nurses, physician assistants, and a number of other allied health professionals.

-Programs and resources available through the Mitral Foundation Center will be offered for surgeons and physicians at all levels of experience.
+Programs and resources available through the Mitral Foundation Center are offered for surgeons and physicians at all levels of experience.
 “Even the world’s great golf pros retain coaches throughout their careers,” says Dr. Adams.
 “From surgeons just starting out, to those who want to become super-specialists in mitral valve reconstruction, every physician needs opportunities to continue learning, improving, and innovating.”

 For many years, every leader in mitral valve repair attended Dr. Carpentier’s annual “Club Mitrale” in Paris.
 “Now, it’s our responsibility to continue Dr. Carpentier’s legacy and educate the next generation of mitral valve surgeons,” Dr. Adams insists.
-With technologies that will enable access to the most up-to-date information and resources from virtually anywhere; innovative training programs; and opportunities to experience Mount Sinai’s team approach to mitral valve patient care, the finest education in mitral valve reconstruction in the world is – well, hopefully just a heartbeat away.
+With technologies that enable access to the most up-to-date information and resources from virtually anywhere; innovative training programs; and opportunities to experience Mount Sinai’s team approach to mitral valve patient care, the finest education in mitral valve reconstruction in the world is – well, hopefully just a heartbeat away.

 Page Created: Dec.
-20, 2017 Last Updated: Oct.
-18, 2018
+20, 2017 Last Updated: Apr.
+03, 2024